kubernetes/kops/docs/cli/kops_replace.md

 ## kops replace

-Replace a resource by filename or stdin
+Replace a resource by filename or stdin.

 ### Synopsis

-Replace a resource by filename or stdin
+Replace a resource by filename or stdin.

 ```
 kops replace -f FILENAME